CompileArtisan/website/src/content/blog/paste-cat.md

 ChromeOS to Windows _directly_.
 But that doesn't mean you can't go to Windows at all.
 You can go to a Linux distro, and then from there you can make a Windows-bootable device.
 I've used my dad's laptop from 2003 (in 2010) which had Linux Mint, so this definitely wasn't my first encounter with linux.
+Now that I have linux, I realized that unleashed a whole new breed of freedom.